 "Vintage jazz at its best "

-This was our extra, jazz concert that was arranged before, but not part of our regular season; as we did last year with Cleo Lane.
+This was our extra, jazz concert that was arranged before, but not as part of our regular season; as we did last year with Jacqui Dankworth.

 As a precursor to their 70th Anniversary season, Chipping Sodbury Music Society chose to invite The Dime Notes to put on a jazz gig in Chipping Sodbury Town Hall on Friday 15 September; what an excellent choice that proved to be!